stammen/vlcdemo/README.md

 Note: Some work will be needed with the above VLC Application tag to add the media filetypes supported by VLC.
 For example, if a user double clicks on a .wav file, VLC should be launched to play the file.

+Note: Specifying multiple Application tags in the Applications section of the Package.appxmanifest is only allowed for Centennial Apps.
+Pure UWP apps will fail WACK if more than one application is specified in the Applications section.

 Note: The tiles specified in the Package.appxmanifest file were copied from the Centennial version of VLC generated with the Desktop App Converter.

 ### Launching VLC from the UWP App ###